emacsmirror/meep/docs/reference.rst

 Text Editing: Character Delete/Backspace (Ring)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Character level delete which has it's own kill-ring.
+Character level delete which has its own kill-ring.
 This can be useful for quickly relocating characters.

 Note that this is only accumulated on successive calls.